How to Display PDF From Byte Array in Blazor

 1. Introduction

-IronPDF is a C# PDF library that supports handling PDF rendering, converting byte arrays to PDF file.
+IronPDF is a C# PDF library that supports handling PDF rendering and converting byte arrays to PDF files.
 It also supports reviewing and printing PDFs; it also supports reviewing PDFs with annotation tools.
 Adding headers and footers, and merging multiple PDFs is also very convenient using IronPDF.

 IronPDF can be used with Blazor PDF viewer to create a PDF viewer, and it can handle larger file sizes by creating an object URL that the browser can display.